AIML-research/AIML-research.github.io/_pages/openings.md

 ### B.Sc./MSc. theses
 We offer bachelor and master theses in the areas of Artificial Intelligence and Machine learning.

-If you are interested in writing a thesis at our group, please contact Prof. Dr. Eirini Ntoutsi via email (eirini.ntoutsi@fu-berlin.de) with subject "Bachelor thesis" or "Master thesis" including a brief CV and transcripts of your records.
+If you are interested in writing a thesis at our group, please contact Prof. Dr. Eirini Ntoutsi via email (eirini.ntoutsi@unibw.de) with subject "Bachelor thesis" or "Master thesis" including a brief CV and transcripts of your records.
 We will then contact you with potential topics.